Goldendoodle Generations What does F1, F1b, Multigeneration really mean?

 There are three main types of coats in Goldendoodles:

 Wool/Fleece Coated: Soft or silky texture that is between normal hair and the poodle coat.
-These dogs are generally minimal to mild shedders.
+These dogs are generally minimal to mild shedders, but can shed moderately.

 Hair Coat: Like the Golden Retriever, a soft straight hair that is moderate to heavy shedding.

 While genetics are always a gamble, here are some generalities.
 You can have any hair type show up in any generation.
 But, generally, the more poodle blood, the less they will shed and the less of an allergic reaction.
 All dogs produce saliva, dander, and shed hair.
 It depends on the coat type and other factors how much shedding and how minimal the allergy symptoms.
 I do not guarantee your puppy will not shed, but here are some generalities.